momchil-anachkov/ethereum-watcher/README.md

     - _NB: It has quite poor performance, and hangs when you query a lot of data_
 - Monitoring system that hooks into the ethereum blockchain via the Infura API and listens for new transactions
 - SQLite database where we log the transactions
-- Rule System that determines which transactions to log
-  - Watch rules are persisted across restarts.
-They are loaded from the DB on startup.
-  - Watch rules can be added/deleted or toggled active/inactive, and changes are effective immediately
-  - Transactions are linked to the rule that they matched to
-    - If a rule is deleted, all its transactions go along with it

 ## Tests
 There are some simple tests for the ruling system, to make sure it functions.